Coastal Carolina vs. Northern Illinois Cure Bowl NCAA Football Odds, Plays and Insights | December 17, 2021

 Over/Under Insights

-- Coastal Carolina and its opponents have gone over the current 63.5-point total in four of 11 games (36.4%) this season.
+- Coastal Carolina and its opponents have combined to put up more than 63 points in five of 11 games this season.

+- Northern Illinois' games have gone over 63 points in six of 13 chances this season.

+- The combined points per game average of the two teams, 71.9, is 8.9 points greater than Friday's over/under.

-- These two squads combine to surrender 52.7 points per game, 10.8 fewer than this contest's over/under.
+- The 52.7 combined points per game that these two squads have allowed this season are 10.3 fewer than the 63 total in this contest.

-- The average total in Chanticleers games this season is 58.5, 5.0 points fewer than Friday's total of 63.5 .
+- The Chanticleers and their opponents score an average of 58.5 points per game, 4.5 fewer than Friday's total.

-- The 58.3 PPG average total in Huskies games this season is 5.2 points fewer than this game's over/under.
+- The 63 over/under in this game is 4.7 points higher than the 58.3 average total in Huskies games this season.

 Coastal Carolina Stats and Trends

-- So far this season, the Chanticleers have been installed as favorites by a 10.5-point margin or more 10 times and are 5-5 ATS in those contests.
+- The Chanticleers have been favored by 10.5 points or more 10 times this season and are 5-5 ATS in those games.

-- Coastal Carolina's games this year have gone over the point total in 36.4% of its opportunities (four times in 11 games with a set point total).

-- Coastal Carolina is 4-3 against the spread and 7-1 overall in games when it puts up more than 32.7 points.
+- When Coastal Carolina scores more than 32.7 points, it is 4-3 against the spread and 7-1 overall.

-- Coastal Carolina is 4-3 against the spread and 8-0 overall when the team picks up more than 448.3 yards.
+- Coastal Carolina is 4-3 against the spread and 8-0 overall when the team churns out more than 448.3 yards.

-- The Chanticleers have 10 turnovers this season, equal to the number of takeaways for the Huskies.
+- This year, the Chanticleers have turned the ball over 10 times, while the Huskies have forced 10.

 - Find the latest spread and moneyline odds for Coastal Carolina at SISportsbook.